cvetomir-todorov/CecoChat/docs/intro-technologies.md

 * has a pull model which allows consumers to process messages at their own rate
 * a good solution for an event log, especially when processing a single message is fast
 * has some known operability issues with partition redistribution among a consumer group
-* relies on ZooKeeper as an additional element in the infrastructure

 # User database